ZorkNetwork/zorkcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Litecoin Core release.
+The project leader is the release manager for each Zork Network Node release.

 Copyright
 ---------